AI assistant for product design

 Prompt Bar

 A simple entry point where designers can ask Kami to generate, upload, or style anything.
-Quick-start suggestions below help users begin right away.
+Quick-start suggestions below help users begin right away and show what they can do on the platform.

 Meaning of "Kami"